Saturday, June 16, 2012

 One from the Heart would have benefited greatly from the intimacy Coppola brought to The Conversation.
 Instead, this simple romance was handled with the bombast and overkill of Apocalypse Now

-Today, One from the Heart still has the power to thrill me as eye candy, and pleases with its sometimes hauntingly beautiful jazz-tinged score, but in an odd way, it offends me in its epic waste.
+Today, One from the Heart still thrills me as eye candy and pleases with its sometimes hauntingly beautiful jazz-tinged score, but in an odd way, it offends me for its epic waste.

 Maybe that’s One from the Heart’s ultimate merit: it stands as a melancholy shrine to all the tarnished optimism and corrupted ideals of the Hollywood New Wave of the '70s.